 TGbe editor: Please rename the title for the following clause as shown below:

-35.3.10 BSS parameter critical update procedure
+35.3.10 BSS parameter critical update (#11433)

 TGbe editor: Please add following new subclause and move all the text from clause 35.3.10 under this new subclause:

+35.3.10.1 BSS parameter critical update procedure (#11433)

 TGbe editor: Please modify following paragraph in this clause as shown below:

-— (#13788)include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame. • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)BSS parameters of that AP as defined in 11.2.3.15 (TIM Broadcast).
+— (#13788)include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame. • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)BSS parameters of that AP as defined in(#11433) 35.3.10.2 (Multi-link critical update events).

 TGbe editor: Please modify following paragraph in this clause as shown below:

-If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall — include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the (#11434)nontransmitted BSSID • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)operational parameters of that AP as defined in 11.2.3.15 (TIM Broadcast).
+If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall — include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the (#11434)nontransmitted BSSID • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)operational parameters of that AP as defined in(#11433) 35.3.10.2 (Multi-link critical update events).

 TGbe editor: Please add following new subclause in clause 35.3.10

+35.3.10.2 Multi-link critical update events (#11433)

+The multi-link critical update events include all the critical update events captured in 11.2.3.15 (TIM Broadcast) plus the additional events listed below:

+Inclusion or modification of a Reconfiguration Multi-Link element by an affiliated AP as per procedure defined in 35.3.6.2.2 (Removing affiliated APs)

+Announcement of addition of an affiliated AP through the Basic Multi-Link element and the Reduced Neighbor Report element as per procedure defined in 35.3.6.2.1 (Adding affiliated APs)

 TGbe editor: Please remove following two paragraphs from clause 35.3.10:

-The Critical Update Flag subfield of the Capability Information field in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs(#13678)) or if a Reconfiguration Multi-Link element is included by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).

-The Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs(#13678)) or if a Reconfiguration Multi-Link element is included by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).
+(#11433) .

+(#11433)

 9.4.2.170.2 Neighbor AP Information field